Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: Introduction

 Controlling the fundamental properties of light—its momentum and spin—is a cornerstone of modern photonics \cite{Forbes2021, Wang2012, Nicolas2014}.
 A primary goal is to master both simultaneously, enabling the routing of light along a chosen path with a specific helicity.
 This interplay is central to emerging fields like chiral quantum optics \cite{Lodahl2017, Gonzalez-Tudela2024} and topological photonics \cite{Barik2018}, and is crucial for engineering photonic spin-orbit interactions \cite{Bliokh2015, Guo2019, Solner2015}.

 Achieving such control requires merging two key concepts.
-The first is momentum control via unidirectional scattering, epitomized by the Huygens dipole, where interfering electric and magnetic multipoles cancel radiation in one direction~\cite{Kerker1983, Geffrin2012, Fu2013, Liu2018}.
-The second is spin control, which originates from two fundamental source types.
-The circular dipole, composed of two orthogonal linear dipoles oscillating in phase quadrature (e.g., $p_x \pm ip_y$), is a primary source of spin~\cite{Cheng2023, Shi2023}.
-This is distinct from the chiral dipole, which consists of parallel electric and magnetic moments in phase quadrature (e.g., $p_x \pm im_x$) and is the fundamental mode of a structurally chiral object~\cite{Wozniak2019, Eismann2018}.
-The challenge is that these properties are typically decoupled: a standard Huygens dipole is linearly polarized, while both circular and chiral dipoles do not radiate unidirectionally.
+The first is momentum control via unidirectional scattering, epitomized by the Huygens dipole, where interfering electric and magnetic multipoles cancel radiation in one direction \cite{Kerker1983, Geffrin2012, Fu2013, Liu2018}.
+While this achieves directionality, its emission is strictly linearly polarized (LP).
+The second key concept is spin control, which originates from two fundamental source types.
+A \textbf{circular dipole} is composed of two orthogonal linear dipoles of the same nature oscillating in phase quadrature (e.g., an electric dipole $p_x \pm i p_y$, or a magnetic dipole $m_x \pm i m_y$).
+Through spin-momentum locking \cite{Bliokh2015, Lodahl2017}, its evanescent near-fields can unidirectionally excite guided modes along a material interface \cite{Rodriguez2013}.
+In the far-field, however, the polarization of its radiation varies spatially from purely circular along its normal axis to purely linear in its transverse plane \cite{Cheng2023, Shi2023}.
+This is fundamentally distinct from a \textbf{chiral dipole}, which consists of parallel electric and magnetic moments oscillating in phase quadrature (e.g., $p_{x}\pm im_{x}$).
+The chiral dipole represents the fundamental eigenmode of a structurally chiral particle.
+While it radiates purely circularly polarized (CP) light across its entire toroidal emission profile \cite{Eismann2018, Wozniak2019}, it is incapable of unidirectional emission.
+Thus, neither fundamental spin source can achieve free-space directionality.
+Consequently, momentum and spin control remain largely decoupled.

 Existing strategies to bridge this gap often involve significant complexity.
 Structurally chiral nanoparticles can link spin and direction, but their response is fixed by their static geometry \cite{Xie2025}.
-Geometrically simple nanoparticles can be used, but they demand complex illumination, such as structured vector beams or multi-beam interference schemes \cite{Wei2017, Carretero2022}.
-While circularly polarized (CP) scattering can be generated from an achiral sphere using a single linearly polarized (LP) plane wave, the emission is quadridirectional rather than unidirectional and depends critically on the surrounding medium \cite{Negoro2024}.
+Geometrically simple nanoparticles can be used, but they demand complex illumination schemes.
+For instance, directional scattering has been achieved by driving a spinning magnetic dipole alongside an orthogonal linear electric dipole; however, this necessitates tightly focused vector vortex beams combining radial polarization with azimuthal phase vortices, and the resulting scattered light in the transverse plane remains LP \cite{Wei2017}.
+Similarly, generating well-defined scattered helicity from simple lossy spheres requires precise interferometric pumping using multiple dephased, counter-propagating CP plane waves \cite{Carretero2022}.
+While CP scattering can be generated from an achiral sphere using a single LP plane wave, the emission is quadridirectional rather than unidirectional and depends critically on the surrounding medium \cite{Negoro2024}.